hjwp/www.obeythetestinggoat.com/content/python_architecture_stuff.md

 get some feedback on them, what's covered well, what could do with more explanation, and so on...

-And a very timely release from last Christmas, check out [Clean Architectures in Python](https://leanpub.com/clean-architectures-in-python) by Leonardo Giordani.
+And: a very timely release from last Christmas, check out [Clean Architectures in Python](https://leanpub.com/clean-architectures-in-python) by Leonardo Giordani.
 It's really two  books in one, part one being an intro to TDD, but part 2 has four chapters introducing very similar patterns to the